Unpatterned Wafer Surface Inspection Systems

 Integrated SURFmonitor is a defect/metrology module that utilizes background scattering (haze) data from Surfscan SP5 scans to monitor process signatures and low contrast defects, without affecting inspection throughput.
 SURFmonitor can correlate haze to process parameters such as surface roughness and grain size, serving as a high speed, full-wafer metrology proxy for bare wafers and blanket films.

 Process Tool Monitoring: Within the IC fab, the Surfscan SP5 surface defection inspection system is used for qualification and monitoring of process tools for the 1Xnm design node.
 The enhanced DUV sensitivity captures tiny blanket film defects at production speeds, enabling engineers to monitor process tools for defects that may be introduced during film deposition or CMP.
-In addition, the Surfscan SP5’s tolerance to wafer roughness provides improved sensitivity performance on re-claim wafers, allowing fabs to re-use the wafers more times for significant reclaim wafer cost savings.
+In addition, the Surfscan SP5’s surface inspection tolerance to wafer roughness provides improved sensitivity performance on re-claim wafers, allowing fabs to re-use the wafers more times for significant reclaim wafer cost savings.

 Lithography: With its unique DUV sensitivity, the Surfscan SP5 surface defection inspection system detects defocus, resist streak and other critical issues when serving as a lithography process tool monitor.
 The Surfscan SP5 has unique incident laser power management schemes for operating at optimal levels that produce maximum sensitivity while protecting lithography film materials.
 The Surfscan SP5’s integrated SURFmonitor module also helps engineers qualify immersion scanners by detecting immersion-unique defects such as water marks.